 The popular ESP8266 and ESP32 based modules are used in many IoT applications like home automation, smart lighting, smart metering, remote control etc. You can find a lot of ready to use projects in the Internet.
-AZ-Touch is a touchscreen enclosure set especially for top wall mounting for the well-known NodeMCU and Wemos D1 Mini boards based on ESP8266 and ESP32 platform.
+AZ-Touch is a touchscreen enclosure set especially for top wall mounting for the well-known Wemos D1 Mini boards based on ESP8266 and the ESP32 DEV KIT C.

-AZ-Touch comes in a nice enclosure for wall mounting together with a 2.4 inch resistive touch screen and enables you to mount your project permanent in your living room, corridor or other exposed places.
+AZ-Touch comes in a nice enclosure for wall mounting together with a 2.4 inch or 2.8 inch resistive touch screen and enables you to mount your project permanent in your living room, corridor or other exposed places.

-2.4 inch touchscreen with integrated ILI9341 display controller, communication via SPI.
+2.4 or 2.8 inch touchscreen with integrated ILI9341 display controller, communication via SPI.
 Touch controller Type XPT2046 and resitive touch.

 Depending from your project and your software you can mount the enclosure set vertical or horizontal directely on the wall or in front of a flush wall mount box.

 A removable terminal block makes installion easier.
 The pcbs are mounted on the enclosure allowing a rapid substitution of the devices when needed and facilitating the assembling/ disassembling of the enclosure.

 The AZ-Touch pcb come with an integrated switching regulator for voltages from 9 to 35V DC.
 You can connect the power supply via the terminal or an optional DC socket.

 The integrated piezo beeper (resonance frequency 4kHz) can be used to generate acoustic feedback, acknowldge tones or melodies.